halbs13/Dynamics-NAV-Labour-Hire/au-labour-create-incorporated-companies.md

 [GoToTop](#how-to-setup-incorporated-companies)

-## Incorporated Company Flag Identifications
+## Incorporated Company Flag Identification

 An **Incorporated Company** option is available as an Employment Basis from within the Employee Type.